Computer Siksha

 Colour change

 Correct Answer: C — Bold style and line breaks All HTML heading tags (<h1> to <h6>) automatically apply bold formatting to the text.
 Furthermore, they insert a line break before and after the heading.
-This behaviour comes built into the browser’s default stylesheet.
+This behaviour consequently comes built into the browser’s default stylesheet.
 Additionally, the size of the bold text decreases from <h1> to <h6>.
 Therefore, heading tags make text stand out visually without requiring any extra styling.

 HTML Basics